 Psychological counseling for Male Infertility:

 Even though many times males hide this factor, it does have its repercussions.
 It can be treated by following interventions:

 Counselling has shown a lot of promise in cases of psychological infertility.
 Males who come to terms with their infertility, connect the dots, and realize and accept the reality show improved results in their sperm count as well.
 These men have higher chances of causing a pregnancy.
 It also decreases their stress, anxiety and redefines their role as a male in their mind.
 Erectile dysfunction can also be treated in the same way.
 It also results in the revival of their sexual drive.

 b.
 Marital therapy:

 Males are less likely to ask for help in a situation of infertility.
-Many men refuse the psychological counselling despite the potential benefits.
-In these cases, marital counselling is an alternative available.
-Men who are open to their partners about their feelings of guilt and insecurity regarding the infertility will experience decreased stress and irritability as well as depression.
+Many men refuse psychological counseling despite the potential benefits.
+In these cases, marital counseling is an alternative available.
+Men who are open to their partners about their feelings of guilt and insecurity regarding infertility will experience decreased stress and irritability as well as depression.
 Males who deal with their partner’s disappointment and anger openly and make conscious efforts in re-establishing their marital roles show improvement in the sperm count.
 It will also reduce their stress and bring harmony to their relations with the partner as the people around them.